-- (a) Common problems and common interests. - (b) Regional co-operation imbued with the spirit of equality, partnership, peace, progress and prosperity. - (c) Good understanding and neighbourliness. - (d) Responsibility for strengthening the economic and social stability and the maintenance of security. - (e) The temporary nature of all foreign bases in the region.
+- (a) Common problems and common interests. - (b) Regional co-operation imbued with the spirit of equality, - (c) Good understanding and neighbourliness. - (d) Responsibility for strengthening the economic and social stability and the maintenance of security. - (c) The temporary nature of all foreign bases in the region.